bloa/magpie/docs/guide.md

 - **output**: Magpie checks STDOUT for the generic `MAGPIE_FITNESS: XXX` string.

-## Reading Magpie's output
+# Reading Magpie's output

-First we look at the output of the running time minimisation example.
+We will use the following example:

+    python3 -m bin.local_search --scenario examples/scenario/triangle-cpp_runtime.txt

+Execution starts with a "warmup" step.

     ==== WARMUP ====
     WARM    SUCCESS               0.0844